Zvezdan Mitrović

-Zvezdan Mitrović (Звездан Митровић; born 19 February 1970) is a Montenegrin professional basketball coach.
+Zvezdan Mitrović (Звездан Митровић; born 19 February 1970) is a Montenegrin professional basketball coach for Cedevita Olimpija.

 Coaching career

 Ukrainian League (2002–2014)

 During twelve years in the Ukrainian Basketball SuperLeague, Mitrović coached Khimik, Krivbasbasket, Budivelnyk Kyiv and Azovmash Mariupol.

 Monaco (2015–2018)

 As a new head coach, Mitrović joined AS Monaco in March 2015.
 He won the LNB Pro B league championship (French 2nd-tier league) in the 2014–15 season.
 AS Monaco was promoted to the LNB Pro A (French 1st-tier league) for the 2015–16 season.
 At the end of the season, he finished 2nd in the Best Coach of the Year voting.

 In the 2015–16 season, his team finished first place in the regular season, and lost against ASVEL in the league's playoff semifinals.
 Mitrović was selected as the head coach of the International Team of the 2016 French All-Star Game.
 In the 2017–18 season, Mitrović led Monaco to the championship game of the Basketball Champions League, where the club lost to AEK Athens.
 On 16 May 2018, he was named the French Pro A League's Best Coach, for the second consecutive season.